 So, in my last blog, I said I was using Jekyll to blog now.
 I also got a new host in Webfaction.
 So I figured I’d blog about how squished these two together into some blogging without your hands leaving the keyboard.
 This post will assume you know the basics about Jekyll and git.

-1. Upgrade RubyGems and install Jekyll
+1. Upgrade RubyGems and install Jekyll Link to heading

 To install the latest Jekyll on Webfaction, you’ll need to upgrade the version of RubyGems to at least 1.3.7.
 There’s instructions here for doing that, but I’m going to include them here for you lazy lazers.